Note: see session law sections for effective dates.

 When any person, corporation, the United States government, or any other entity offers funds to the Sentencing Guidelines Commission to carry out its purposes and duties, the commission may accept the offer by majority vote and upon acceptance the chair shall receive the funds subject to the terms of the offer, but no money shall be accepted or received as a loan nor shall any indebtedness be incurred except in the manner and under the limitations otherwise provided by law.

 The commission may select and employ a research director who shall perform the duties the commission directs, including the hiring of any clerical help and other employees as the commission shall approve.
-The research director and other staff shall be in the unclassified service of the state and their compensation shall be established pursuant to chapter 43A.
+The research director shall be in the unclassified service of the state.
+The compensation of the research director and other staff shall be established pursuant to chapter 43A.
 They shall be reimbursed for the expenses necessarily incurred in the performance of their official duties in the same manner as other state employees.

 The commission shall meet as necessary for the purpose of modifying and improving the guidelines.
 Any modification which amends the Sentencing Guidelines grid, including severity levels and criminal history scores, or which would result in the reduction of any sentence or in the early release of any inmate, with the exception of a modification mandated or authorized by the legislature or relating to a crime created or amended by the legislature in the preceding session, shall be submitted to the legislature by January 15 of any year in which the commission wishes to make the change and shall be effective on August 1 of that year, unless the legislature by law provides otherwise.
 All other modifications shall take effect according to the procedural rules of the commission.
 On or before January 15 of each year, the commission shall submit a written report to the committees of the senate and the house of representatives with jurisdiction over criminal justice policy that identifies and explains all modifications made during the preceding 12 months and all proposed modifications that are being submitted to the legislature that year.